 The CSS Profile determines dependency status through a list of questions and then will direct you to complete the appropriate information based on your answers.
 Therefore, you may be considered independent for FAFSA but not for the CSS Profile.

-If yes – Who’s Financial Information Must I Include?
+If I am a Dependent, – Who’s Financial Information Must I Include?

 Depending on which financial aid application you are completing, you will need to report financial information from various parents/guardians.